 It depends on the kind of product or service startups want to craft.
 It can be as much as an upgrade or an entirely new different kind of beast altogether.
 But one thing’s for sure, this is the phase when ideas fly around when you get a bunch of passionate people in one room.
-And it doesn’t stop there – the ideas are explored, expanded upon and refined from the office to the bedroom and finally to the boardroom and then to the drawing board.
+And it doesn’t stop there – the ideas are explored, expanded upon, and refined from the office to the bedroom and finally to the boardroom and then to the drawing board.

 Potential customers need to be listened to and for that, a set of right questions should be on hand which can aid in the idea stage of the product development lifecycle.
 This way, your product can be powered by the universal appeal that public opinion offers.

-Step 2: Separating the Wheat from the Chaff – The Good Ideas Stay
+Stage 2: The Good Ideas Stay

 When ideas are collected and assimilated, it is time to get to work about what is achievable and what isn’t.
 Great ideas can be pursued and put on the path of development.
 These ideas can be screened using some existing methods.
 They can be viewed against the existing strategy of the company.
 Does it meet your marketing goals?
 Does it gel well with the focus of the company?
-If yes, then that idea is worth exploring and development.
+If yes, then that idea is worth exploring and developing.

 Ideas that don’t necessarily jive with your company’s vision can end up costing the organization’s business focus, resulting in additional costs associated with acquiring new customers from a new target demographic.
-This can prove detrimental to the company in terms of the scarce resources.
-For startups, this can result in a greater risk in not taking off the ground.
+This can prove detrimental to the company in terms of scarce resources.
+For startups, this can result in greater risk in not taking off the ground.
 Any additional revenue you could bring could be easily negated if your focus shifts in terms of demographics and target market.

 And then there’s always the danger of spending more than required on researching new products.
-This can again have a severe impact on the company profitability levels.
+This can again have a severe impact on the company’s profitability levels.
 So, it’s important to also use profitability expectations as a bulwark in the screening process.

-Step 3: Prototype the Concept
+Stage 3: Prototype the Concept

 So now that the ideas and design of the product are pretty much set in stone, it is time to make use of all that research and put them to work into developing something tangible and workable.
 It’s time to build a working prototype.
-The prototype is going to serve as the fundamental on which you can mass produce stuff for the market.
+The prototype is going to serve as the fundamental on which you can mass-produce stuff for the market.
 Its utility is not limited to tech or hardware companies only.
-Even software that is at the prototype stage is the result of all the feedback, criticism and ideas that have resulted from the previous two stages.
+Even software that is at the prototype stage is the result of all the feedback, criticism, and ideas that have resulted from the previous two stages.

 A prototype gives you the look and the feel and the function the product serves in your everyday life.
 It is more than what any amount of consumer surveys will tell you, that your product feels just right in the palm of your hands or is a joy to use.
-Who knows, the prototype might result in entirely new ideas being realized than those in the conception stage and that too without any additional expenses or resources incurred.
+Who knows, the prototype might result in entirely new ideas being realized than those in the conception stage, and that too without any additional expenses or resources incurred.
 The prototype serves as an integral testing process too, identifying any issues which arise from continued usage of the product.

-Step 4: Let’s get it to the Manufacturing Stage Now
+Stage 4: Let’s get it to the Manufacturing Stage Now

 The manufacturing stage throws up many challenges.
 Based on the industry you operate in, the manufacturing process defers according to the requirements of the product you’re making.
 Sometimes you need specific assembly line innovations.
 Sometimes it’s the issue of procuring enough raw materials for your product.
 For managers, the responsibility that rests with them is that the whole process should be as streamlined as possible.
 Reducing costs and time is a priority for a startup as well as an established firm.

 There are guidelines firms can follow.
-They can be something that is specific to your industry, i.e. a set of regulatory rules set down by a governing body.
+They can be specific to your industry, i.e. a set of regulatory rules set down by a governing body.
 There are also safety guidelines to be cognizant of.
 Cutting corners in any of these cases can be detrimental in the long as well as short run.
 For a startup, there’s an added responsibility to be as responsible and credible as ever.
 It helps to have some industry goodwill on your side.

 This is how a product goes from an idea into a living and breathing entity.
-A product development lifecycle ensures that startups get their design and development processes just right and invest their limited sources fruitfully so that success is assured.
+A product development life cycle ensures that startups get their design and development processes just right and invest their limited sources fruitfully so that success is assured.